How is 2023 here?

 Shifting from one year to the next is always a bit strange.
 It’s a transition that calls for a raw, sentimental kind of contemplation.
 And if you’re like me and already prone to overthinking 365 days a year, the arrival of a new year and new beginnings can be a bit overwhelming.

-While trying to wrap my mind around the coming of 2022, I’ve gone through a mix of emotions lately.
+While trying to wrap my mind around the arrival of 2023, I’ve gone through a mix of emotions lately.
 I’m both excited and nervous about a new beginning.
 But more than anything, I’m struggling to overcome my disbelief.
-I mean seriously, how did we get to 2022?
+I mean seriously, how did we get to 2023?
 Something about it still seems almost mythical.
 The year once sounded so far away.
 It was a safe place to rest my hope.
-But in a matter of days, 2022 will be here, and with it comes a voice in my head asking, “Am I really where I’d thought I’d be by now?”
+But 2023 is here, and with it comes a voice in my head asking, “Am I really where I’d thought I’d be by now?”

 Longing for New Beginnings But…

 I remember the eagerness I felt last year on New Year’s Eve.
 I longed for a fresh start after 2021’s tumultuous reign.
 But now I wonder if part of me may still be stuck in 2022.
 Time keeps moving but I haven’t fully moved on with it.
 I’m still looking into the past, desperate to grasp the time I’ve lost amongst the mess of my fuzzy memories.

 I have to wonder if I’d still feel this way if it weren’t for the pandemic.
 Initially, I’d like to say no but with further consideration, I know the pandemic isn’t solely to blame.
 This tension between past and present has always existed.
 There is something, a kinetic force of sorts, that pulls us against the grain.
 It keeps us turning our heads backward and forward, oftentimes missing what is directly in front of us.